Kendra Lister: Women's

 After taking a year off, Lister and Jaclyn Crandall formed a new team for the 2022–23 season with second Molli Ward and lead Kayla Russell.
 The team reached the quarterfinals of the Jim Sullivan Curling Classic where they lost to the Jessica Daigle rink.
 Entering the 2023 New Brunswick Scotties Tournament of Hearts as the second seeds, the team finished 3–3 through the round robin, enough to earn them a spot in the tiebreaker.
 There, they were defeated 8–6 by Shaelyn Park.

 Melissa Adams rejoined the team for the 2023–24 season as their new skip, shifting Crandall to third, Lister to lead and Russell to alternate.
 On tour, the team went undefeated to pick up victories at the New Scotland Brewing Co.
 Cashspiel and the Jim Sullivan Curling Classic, defeating the Heather Smith rink in both finals.
 At the 2024 New Brunswick Scotties Tournament of Hearts, Team Adams won the A qualifier event before losing both the B and C events to Mélodie Forsythe and Sylvie Quillian respectively.
 In the playoffs, they beat Team Forsythe 8–4 in the semifinal before defeating Team Quillian 7–4 in the provincial final.
 This earned the team the right to represent New Brunswick at the 2024 Scotties Tournament of Hearts.
 There, they finished eighth in Pool B with a 2–6 record, defeating the Northwest Territories' Kerry Galusha and Ontario's Danielle Inglis.

 Mixed doubles

-Lister plays mixed doubles with her husband Daniel Lister.
+Lister played mixed doubles with her husband Daniel Lister.
 The duo finished 4–2 at the 2019 New Brunswick Mixed Doubles Championship, losing out in the qualification playoff game.
 They made it one stage further at the 2020 championship, losing out in the quarterfinals.
 At the 2021 provincial championship, they lost out in the C event final.